Health-System Specialty Pharmacy Outcomes Research Consortium

 - The objective of this multi-phased survey is to aggregate data to demonstrate the benefits of a health-system specialty pharmacy (HSSP) by demonstrating the clinical services provided by HSSPs.

-- The Consortium partnered with ASHP to disseminate a survey to HSSPs assessing currently provided clinical services; results pending
+- The Consortium partnered with ASHP to disseminate a survey to HSSPs assessing currently provided clinical services.

 Safety Screening in Patients Initiating Biologic Specialty Medications